dyno-might/dyno-might.github.io/_posts/2022-07-04-blocked-persons.md

 The last time these letters were used was during the War of 1812 wherein the [Prince de Neufchatel](https://en.wikipedia.org/wiki/Prince_de_Neufchatel)---that's an American Ship, not a French vampire---was authorized to hunt British vessels.
 The last time they were *considered* was during Andrew Jackson's administration of 1829-1837.

-Surprisingly enough, this practice led to abuses, like people getting letters from the governments on both sides in a war, or regular pirates bribing corrupt governments to give their activities a veneer of legitimacy.
+Surprisingly enough, this practice led to abuses, like people getting letters from the governments on both sides in a war, or pirates bribing corrupt governments to give their activities a veneer of legitimacy.
 Thus, the practice was mostly banned by the [Paris Declaration of 1856](https://en.wikipedia.org/wiki/Paris_Declaration_Respecting_Maritime_Law).

 The US refused to sign that declaration on the grounds that it had a puny formal navy.
 This position caused some difficulty during the Civil War of 1861-1865.
 While the Union had around 42 warships at the time, the Confederacy had almost none.
 Thus, the Confederacy turned to letters of marque, which disrupted Union shipping in the Caribbean.